 Wilhelmsen found in Belloc and his characters a description of something he believed was dying in our culture—Tradition, contact and affirmation of reality, and the desire for God.
 He believed that individuals of modern culture were isolated and sad, with a depression that extended from the poorest to the intelligentsia who seem “driven to carve the human form into pieces, and then to worship in trembling the suffering.”
 In the Sixties, Christopher Dawson said our culture was not simply anti-religious but sub-religious: we were “no longer conscious of any spiritual need for Christianity to fulfill.”
 But even if you think there are no problems in our culture, Wilhelmsen’s vision is compelling and fresh.
 He understands what we have valued in the communities, heroes, and works of past cultures.
 You can take his ideas and stand them against every delightful character—real or fictional—and say—“Yes, that is what makes a good person, and that is what I like about that character.”
 Wilhelmsen explains what it means to be human.

 I have taken Wilhelmsen’s vision and Belloc’s characters, sketched out fuller explanations, and suggested some ways we could implement the vision in a plan of formation.
 This plan would form man naturally, laying a foundation for grace to build upon.
 Christian Integration offers us a start in rebuilding the absolutely essential foundation for human formation, one we might not realize we are missing.
-So its suggestions might seem primitive, odd, unexpected, when they are in fact, simple, robust, and exciting.
+So its suggestions might seem odd or unexpected, when they are in fact, simple, robust, and exciting.

 Aristotle, The Nichomachean Ethics, trans.
 W. D. Ross, in The Basic Works of Aristotle, edited with an introduction by Richard Mckeon (New York: Random House, 1941), Book II, Ch.
 1, 1103b21-26.